aces/Loris/README.Mac.md

 ## 1.6 Install PHP and pkg-config

-Paste these commands into your terminal and hit enter:
+Type these commands into your terminal and hit enter:
 ```
 brew install php72
 brew link php72